Temzasse/Junglebook/README.md

 Testing was done with unittest.

-All used techologies etc: Python, Flask, HTML, CSS, Bootsrap, Javascript, SQLAlchemy, unittest, WTForms, Heroku.
+All used techologies etc: Python, Flask, HTML, CSS, Bootsrap, Javascript, SQLAlchemy, PostgreSQL, unittest, WTForms, Heroku.